Logistics as a Service: It’s the TEAM not the brand.

 Logistics as a Service

-In logistics, changes occur daily.
-It’s exciting, yes, but rapid shifts and reversals can leave even seasoned veterans overwhelmed.
-No one understands this better than manufacturers and suppliers who must continually navigate the near-constant upheavals these changes bring to the consistency and reliability of their supply chain.
+In logistics, changes occur so fast, if you blink you might miss them.
+It’s exciting, yes, but shifts and reversals can leave even seasoned veterans overwhelmed.
+No one understands this better than manufacturers and suppliers who have to navigate the near-constant upheavals these changes bring to the consistency and reliability of their supply chain.

-Keeping up with trends in logistics, government regulations, and technologies is a full-time job and has many manufacturers and shippers looking to outsource their transportation needs to third-party logistics (3PL) providers.
-We call this outsourcing Logistics as a Service (LaaS), and it can be a boon to managers overwhelmed with transportation woes.
-But if you’re looking to outsource, it pays to be careful because the wrong partner can create even more problems.
+Keeping up with trends in logistics, government regulations, and technologies is a full-time job and as a result, many manufacturers and shippers are beginning to outsource transportation needs to third-party logistics (3PL) providers.
+Logistics as a Service (LaaS) is AMT’s answer to your need for outsourced logistics services, and it’s a boon to managers overwhelmed with transportation woes.
+If you’re thinking about outsourcing, you’ll want to be careful because the wrong partner can create even more problems.

-Most shippers believe that large name- brand 3PLs with their vast technological, financial, and personnel resources offer the most value.
+Most shippers believe that large name-brand 3PLs with their vast technological, financial, and personnel resources offer the most value.
 That’s a fallacy I’d like to explore.
-You see, I understand that point-of-view, but in my experience–and I’ve been in the business for 25 years–these brand-name providers often end up creating more headaches for shippers.
+I understand that point-of-view, but in my experience–and I’ve been in the business for 25 years–these brand-name providers often end up creating more headaches for shippers.

 Why does this happen?

 Think about your big box stores for a minute.
-They’re hard to beat for low prices on groceries, t-shirts, and paint, but when you’re looking for help finding a bolt for the desk you bought at an auction or need advice on the best caulk to use around your leaking skylight, it’s nice to talk to an expert.
+They’re hard to beat for low prices on groceries, t-shirts, and paint, but when you need help finding a bolt for the desk you bought at an auction or advice on the best caulk to use around your leaking skylight, it’s nice to talk to an expert.
 And those guys aren’t on the floor, they’re sitting behind a big desk in a corporate office somewhere.

 It’s the same thing when you work with a large-scale 3PL.
 You don’t get the whole company.
-You believe you’re receiving the vast resources in service to your company, but what you really get are the resources and abilities of the folks assigned to your team.
+You think you’re getting the vast resources in service to your company, but what you actually receive are the resources and abilities of the folks assigned to your team.
 In the big box store analogy, these are the hourly workers at Lowe’s.
-I’m talking about junior associates, following a playbook–recent college graduates with little to no experience in transportation.
+I’m talking about junior associates, following a playbook–recent college grads with little to no experience in transportation.